Eliminating cervical cancer in Canada

 Key takeaways

-- HPV vaccination rates are lower among children from equity-denied communities including those from lower-income neighbourhoods.5 Very little data has been collected to describe how race, ethnicity, education and other social determinants of health impact HPV vaccination rates.
+- HPV vaccination rates are lower among children from equity-denied communities including those from lower-income neighbourhoods.(3) Very little data has been collected to describe how race, ethnicity, education and other social determinants of health impact HPV vaccination rates.

-HPV vaccination rates by province/territory (years vary)
+HPV vaccination rates (one or more doses) by province/territory (years vary)

 Hover over each province and territory for HPV vaccination rates and additional context.